 Clear the Recent Projects list on the NVivo Welcome screen.

 The 'Standalone' connection (if present) is used to connect to standalone projects—you cannot remove this connection.
-All other connections in the list are server connections, which allow you to connect to server projects.
+All other connections in the list are NVivo for Teams connections, which allow you to connect to NVivo for Teams projects.

-Use the Add, Modify or Remove buttons to configure server connections.
+Use the Add, Modify or Remove buttons to configure connections.

 - Name Enter any name that is meaningful to you—for example staff projects server.